Home / Comparisons / Babbel vs Rosetta Stone

 Babbel’s lessons are shorter

 The Babbel lessons are shorter because each one is comprised of a series of several quick-hit, hands-on exercises.
-There are listen-and-repeat exercises, digital flashcards, fill-in-the-blanks, matching pairs, matching phrases to images, completing mock conversations, short instructional tips on grammar, and a few more.
+There are listen-and-repeat exercises, digital flashcards, fill-in-the-blanks, matching pairs, matching phrases to images, and completing mock conversations, with short grammar tips mixed in.

-It’s a very diverse approach to learning in terms of format that moves fast.
-Babbel basically presents the same content in a variety ways and really forces you to interact with the material.
+It’s a very diverse approach to learning that moves quickly.
+Babbel basically presents the same content in a variety ways and forces you to interact with the material.

 Babbel Spanish dashboard